amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ## Overview:

-Welcome to the Interstella Intergalactic Trading Company team.
+Welcome to the Interstella Galactic Trading Company team.

 Interstella is an trading company specializing in inter-system exchange of rare minerals and other goods.
 Several wise acquisitions made before the Great Ravine have given us unrestricted access on mining in several systems and business is booming.